gabbersonger/graphe-app/README.md

 - Current verse doesn't update for book title
 - ESV psalm 119:1
 - Creating shortcut with ' key (as this screws with mysql string)
+- LXX go to Susanna 1 fails (Susanna 1:1 does not exist) -> use go function CreateFirstValidRef()